tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <figcaption>A vertically-sheared red square.</figcaption>
 </figure>

-This section has introduced some fundamental transformation concepts using matrices, while avoiding anything larger than 2 × 2 matrix.
+This section has introduced some fundamental transformation concepts using matrices while avoiding anything larger than 2 × 2 matrix.
 If you wish to handle larger matrices, take a look at Python's *NumPy* library.

 Next up: performing all of the above transformations without having to worry about the math!